ExpressLRS/Docs/docs/quick-start/transmitters/tx-axis-thor.md

 - Use Signal from DX9 to S.Port pin of the Thor TX module.
 - Optional: Connect an external power source via XT30.
 - Flash the TX module with `UART_INVERTED` **unchecked**.
+- Adjust your Packet Rate to 250Hz using the Screen & Joystick.

+This guide is contributed by discord user ChaserP.

 [Firmware Options]: ../firmware-options.md